 If new underwriting is involved, a separate record should be submitted for the new benefit element with the commencement date set to the date the new cover commences.
 Even where no medical underwriting is involved (e.g. a single premium purchasing additional annuity benefit), a separate record is preferred.
-Where a single record is provided, the total amounts should reflect the increase in benefits from the date of the increase.
+Where both benefits are combined into one record, two records should be submitted in the year in which the benefit amount increased - the first record showing the pre-increase benefit and the second record showing the post-increase benefit.

-4.12 Family Income Benefits
+4.16 Family Income Benefits